coreboot/coreboot/Documentation/getting_started/kconfig.md

 ## Syntax Checking:

 The Kconfig utility does some basic syntax checking on the Kconfig tree.
-Running "make silentoldconfig" will show any errors that the Kconfig utility sees.
+Running "make oldconfig" will show any errors that the Kconfig utility sees.

 ### util/kconfig_lint